yusuftaufiq/dotfiles/README.md

   tilda -g ~/.config/tilda/lyricstify_desktop
   ```

-  > :info: If you are encountering tilda apps that are not aligned correctly in your screen size, you can add `-C` options to configure position from the configuration wizard.
+  > :information_source: If you are encountering tilda apps that are not aligned correctly in your screen size, you can add `-C` options to configure position from the configuration wizard.

 - Switch between desktop mode:
   ```bash